mdhiebert/meta-minichess/README.md

 ![assets/mvta_arch.png](assets/mvta_arch.png)

 Our meta-training architecture for multiple variants is very similar to [MAML for RL](https://arxiv.org/pdf/1703.03400.pdf), and was inspired by a project done for [MIT's 6.882](https://phillipi.github.io/6.882/2019/) in Spring of 2019: [INSECT](https://echen9898.github.io/assets/2019-05-18/882_Report.pdf).
 The double gradient loop of MAML requires many self-play iterations, which prove to be the most costly portion of the training loop.
-By removing the second gradient loop and instead take an average over the policies found in the inner loop, we cut down on a significant amount of training time.
+By removing the second gradient loop and instead taking an average over the policies found in the inner loop, we cut down on a significant amount of training time.
 In exposing our model to our distribution of tasks by sampling a rule-variant and running it through our SVTA, we aim to produce a Jack-of-All-Trades (JOAT) model that can quickly adapt to different variants.

 In pseudocode: